cambridge-cares/TheWorldAvatar/Agents/FloodAgent/README.md

 docker build --target default -t [TAGNAME]
 ```

+This docker image runs the `LaunchScheduledUpdaterAndWriter` class.

 ### Option 2
 Skip update and only write the output files
 ```
 docker build --target write-only -t [TAGNAME]
 ```

+This docker image runs the `LaunchScheduledWriterOnly` class.
 ### Execution
 To run
 ```